Important information for existing users.

 - When the auction is about to commence, the first lot is displayed.
 A button appears showing the amount currently being asked.
 To bid for the lot simply click the Bid button.
 If you are the successful bidder, the auctioneer will contact you to arrange payment and shipping.

-- Bidding before the auction: If you cannot be online while the auction is taking place, some auctioneers allow you to place an Absentee bid from the lot details page.
-The Absentee bid is the maximum amount you are willing to pay for the lot.
+- Bidding before the auction: If you cannot be online while the auction is taking place, some auctioneers allow you to place an Auto bid from the lot details page.
+The Auto bid is the maximum amount you are willing to pay for the lot.
 Your bid is executed during the auction.
 You are bid up to only as much as necessary to make sure that you meet the reserve price or that you remain in the lead.
-Your bid will not be higher than the amount you enter in your Absentee bid.
+Your bid will not be higher than the amount you enter in your Auto bid.

 - How do I bid at a timed auction?